ciaranmcnulty/releasr/README.md

     releasr review myproject

-(not implemented) Shows the log of changes on trunk, and any that have happened on the branch
+Shows the log of changes on trunk, and any that have happened on the branch

     releasr prepare myproject